severalnines/terraform-provider-ccx/docs/index.md

 Warning!
 Be careful when recreating servics using Terraform.
 Terraform may delete services / instances before creating them.
 Ensure you do not have an existing .tfstate file before you run terrafom.

+Sign up for CCX at https://ccx.severalnines.com/ and use the username/password below, Create a Terraform file called datastore.tf with the content below (see Example Usage).
+You must set username, password and you may change cluster_name,db_vendor,region, and instance_size (tiny, small, medium, large).

+More documenation can be found at https://github.com/severalnines/terraform-provider-ccx.

 ## Limitations
 - Authentication is limited to username/password
 - Only 1 or 3 nodes are supported